equinor/appsec-fundamentals-authn-authz-cs/ex-04/readme.md

 # EX-4 - Using Auth Frameworks

-This app will list the context of your inbox.
-A web page is presented, when **show inbox** is selected the app will trigger a **authorization code grant flow** and list content of your inbox.
+In this exercise we will explore authn and authz frameworks.

+Our app will list the context of your inbox.
+A web page is presented, when **show inbox** is selected the app will trigger a **authorization code grant flow** and list content of the inbox.
 This version of the app uses the [Microsoft Authentication Library for Javascript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL) - the [NodeJS](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) version.

 ## Outline